 - Data for 2018 tertiary enrolments in Victoria is not yet available.

 For more information, please consult the relevant admissions centre as listed in the Source below.

 Geography: Data available by Population Health Area, Local Government Area, Primary Health Network, Quintiles and Remoteness Areas

 Numerator: School leavers who are identified as enrolled at an Australian university at 31 March 2018

 Denominator: Estimated Resident Population aged 17 years at 30 June 2017

 Source: Compiled by PHIDU based on data from the:

-- Universities Admissions Centre (NSW & ACT), Victorian Tertiary Admissions Centre, South Australian Tertiary Admission Centre (SA & NT), Tertiary Institutions Service Centre (WA), The University of Notre Dame Australia (WA & NSW), the University of Tasmania; and
+- Universities Admissions Centre (NSW & ACT), Queensland Tertiary Admissions Centre (Qld), South Australian Tertiary Admission Centre (SA & NT), Tertiary Institutions Service Centre (WA), The University of Notre Dame Australia (WA & NSW), and the University of Tasmania.